Updated February 8, 2021

-- Virtual screenings can serve as the first line of defense to determine if a patient is experiencing traditional cold and flu symptoms, or if they could potentially have COVID-19.
-Virtual screenings also keep potentially infected patients out of community health centers while guiding them to appropriate care for COVID-19 testing as needed.
+- Virtual screenings can serve as the first line of defense to determine if a member is experiencing traditional cold and flu symptoms, or if they could potentially have COVID-19.
+Virtual screenings also keep potentially infected member out of community health centers while guiding them to appropriate care for COVID-19 testing as needed.

 - Virtual care can be delivered to populations working from home with acute, episodic and primary care needs.

-- Virtual return to work screenings can be conducted for remote workers returning to the office or campus, as well as patients who have been quarantined before returning to the workplace.
+- Virtual return to work screenings can be conducted for remote workers returning to the office or campus, as well as members who have been quarantined before returning to the workplace.

 Premise Health is committed to protecting and promoting the health and safety of team members, members, and their families.
 As the COVID-19 outbreak evolves, our teams can play a critical role in providing continued access to high-quality healthcare.
 By providing care virtually, and in-person when needed, direct primary care reduces the burden on the healthcare system and helps individuals stay out of emergency rooms and hospitals where they risk COVID-19 exposure.
 This allows people to stay home and stay safe even when care is still needed.

 From pandemic preparation and screening to response and return to work, we can help your organization strategically navigate this unprecedented and challenging time.